slbailey/Retrovue/docs/infra/bootstrap.md

 - Manage provider metadata, codecs, and technical details
 - Reflect everything the system has discovered from external sources
 - Handle pending, unreviewed, and potentially unsafe material
+- Promote content to Broadcast Domain via `retrovue assets promote`

-> **Critical Distinction:** Adding something to the ingest library does NOT make it schedulable.
-The operator must still promote it into the broadcast catalog using `retrovue catalog add`.
+> **Critical Distinction:** Adding something to the Library Domain does NOT make it schedulable.
+The operator must still promote it into the Broadcast Domain using `retrovue assets promote`.

 **Available Commands:**

-- `retrovue assets list` - List all assets in the ingest library
+- `retrovue assets list` - List all assets in the Library Domain
 - `retrovue assets list-advanced` - Advanced filtering and search options
 - `retrovue assets get <uuid>` - Get detailed information about a specific asset
 - `retrovue assets select <uuid>` - Select an asset for detailed inspection
 - `retrovue assets delete <uuid>` - Soft delete an asset from the library
 - `retrovue assets restore <uuid>` - Restore a soft-deleted asset
+- `retrovue assets promote` - Promote a Library Domain asset to Broadcast Domain catalog

-This command group is editorial/ingest-facing, not scheduling-facing.
+This command group is editorial/library-facing, not scheduling-facing.
 It represents "what exists in inventory" rather than "what is approved for broadcast."

 ## 7. Example Initialization Workflow